OTonGitHub/DhivehiFonts/README.md

 #### DDoS?
 Feel free to try, at the end of the day, it come's down to the measures in place and my wallet, lul.
-Fail over CDN is one of the measures, but I won't document it, it's highly unlikely for it trigger.
+Fail over CDN is one of the measures, but I won't document it, it's highly unlikely for it to trigger.
 I will expand this to serve some of the common dhivehi friendly lotties as well.